 Making a first impression from the street and outdoor maintenance freedom is a home improvement that adds value.
 Replacing the siding provides both and can return as much as 95% of the cost according to the National Association of Home Builders.
 Today’s vinyl and aluminum sidings come in a variety of styles and are often indistinguishable from high maintenance wood sidings.

-A home improvement that creates closets, usable closet space or other storage spaces like a basement or attic storage room are relatively cheap and add value.
-Everyone needs storage, and your ability to store unused items out of site will make your home look appealing as well as practical.
+A home improvement that creates closets, usable closet space, or other storage spaces, such as a basement or attic storage room are relatively cheap and add value.
+Everyone needs storage and your ability to store unused items out of sight makes your home look appealing as well as practical.

 The bottom line is that square footage, number of bedrooms and baths, the age of the home , and sales of similar houses affect value more than improvements.
 Some improvements can help, but don’t make improvements with the idea of getting a dollar for dollar increase in value.
 Make improvements for you, to increase your enjoyment of your home!